Dragon Models Limited: Die-cast models (1/72 scale)

 Dragon has released 'The Warbirds' line of mainly 1/72 scale die-cast fighter aircraft ranging from World War II classics to the modern day aircraft.
 In 2003 Dragon introduced another line of die-cast models – Dragon Armor – to complement with its Warbirds series of fighter aircraft.
 Dragon also markets a line of 1/144 models ('Panzer Korps') of German World War II and modern tanks.

 Facilities

 Dragon has several large regional divisions.
 The most notable is in Shanghai, China, which produces its own exclusive lines of products.
+Recently, their China division relocated to Shenzhen.
 Its headquarters is located in Tsuen Wan, Hong Kong.